Discrimination and Harassment Procedure

 In appropriate cases, the University may need to proceed with an investigation over the objection of the accuser.

-Arrangements can be made for students of the University to receive counseling from the University Counseling Center.
+Arrangements can be made for students of the University to receive counseling from the Department of Counseling and Psychological Services (CAPS).

 Employees may seek help through the State Employee Assistance Program (SEAP) by calling (800) 692-7459.